Hans Graf: Biography

 As a child, Graf learned the violin and the piano.
 He studied at the Musikhochschule in Graz, Austria, and graduated with diplomas in piano and conducting.
 He also participated in conducting master classes with Franco Ferrara, Sergiu Celibidache, and Arvīds Jansons.
 He received a state scholarship at the Leningrad Conservatory with Jansons.
 For the 1975/1976 season Graf was music director of the Iraqi National Symphony Orchestra in Baghdad.
 After winning the Karl Böhm conductor's competition in 1979, he made his debut at the Vienna State Opera in 1981 with Stravinsky's Petrouchka.

 From 1984 to 1994, Graf was music director of the Mozarteum Orchestra of Salzburg, where he recorded the complete symphonies and other works by Mozart.
 From 1994 to 1996, he held the position of music director of the Basque National Orchestra.
 He was music director of the Calgary Philharmonic Orchestra from 1995 to 2003.
 He served as music director of the Orchestre National Bordeaux Aquitaine from 1998 to 2004.

 Graf first conducted the Houston Symphony in 2000, and became its music director in 2001.
 He made his Carnegie Hall conducting debut with the Houston Symphony in 2006.
 At the conclusion of his Houston tenure in 2013, Graf took the title of Conductor Laureate.
 He has been an artist-in-residence at the Shepherd School of Music, Rice University.
 On 2 December 2012 Graf was honoured by the Bruckner Society of America with the Kilenyi Medal of Honor for his performances of the Bruckner's Symphonies 3-4 and 6-9, including the sketches to Finale of the 9th, as well as the Mass No. 2 and the Te Deum.

 From 2013 to 2015, Graf was professor of orchestral conducting at Mozarteum University Salzburg.
 In 2018, he won a Grammy award for his recording of Alban Berg's Wozzeck with Anne Schwanewilms, Roman Trekel and the Houston Symphony.
 This recording had received an ECHO Klassik award in 2017.

 Graf first appeared with the Singapore Symphony Orchestra in 2015, and returned for a further guest engagement in 2018.
 In July 2019, the Singapore Symphony Orchestra announced his appointment as its new chief conductor, effective with the 2020-2021 season.
-Graf is scheduled to stand down from the Singapore Symphony Orchestra at the close of the 2025–2026 season.
+Graf concluded his tenure with the Singapore Symphony Orchestra at the close of the 2025–2026 season.

 In private life, Graf is known as a wine connoisseur.
 He received the Legion of Honour from the French government in 2002.
 He and his wife, Margarita, have a daughter, Anna.